-Principles, frameworks, and codes for the responsible, ethical and/or trustworthy use of AI abound – tools that provide a decent starting point for organisations to consider deeper questions concerning the governance, transparency, and accountability of AI systems.
+These tools can provide a decent starting point for organisations to consider deeper questions concerning the governance, transparency, and accountability of AI systems.

-The opacity of AI and algorithmic systems erodes confidence and trust.
-Given the importance of these technologies to government and economies across the world, policymakers are have started to mandate the transparency of AI and algorithmic systems.
+The opacity of AI, algorithmic, and automation systems erodes confidence and trust.
+Given the importance of these technologies to government, economies, and societies across the world, policymakers have started to mandate the transparency of AI and algorithmic systems.